 - Males who have female partners who are able to become pregnant should use effective birth control during treatment with LORBRENA and for at least 3 months after the final dose of LORBRENA.

 - are breastfeeding or plan to breastfeed.
 It is not known if LORBRENA passes into your breast milk.
 Do not breastfeed during treatment with LORBRENA and for 7 days after the final dose.
 Talk to your healthcare provider about the best way to feed your baby during this time.

 |Tell your healthcare provider about all the medicines you take, including prescription medicines, over-the-counter medicines, vitamins, and herbal supplements.
 LORBRENA may affect the way other medicines work and other medicines may affect the way LORBRENA works causing side effects.|

 Know the medicines you take.
 Keep a list of them to show to your healthcare provider and pharmacist when you get a new medicine.

 - Take LORBRENA exactly as your healthcare provider tells you to take it.
 Do not change your dose or stop taking LORBRENA unless your healthcare provider tells you to.

 - Swallow LORBRENA tablets whole.
 Do not chew, crush, or split LORBRENA tablets.
 Do not take LORBRENA tablets if they are broken, cracked, or not intact.

-- Take LORBRENA at approximately the same time each day.
+- Take LORBRENA 1 time a day, at the same time each day.

 - You may take LORBRENA with or without food.